-Columbia Memorial Hospital Community Service Plan Update 2014-2017
+Columbia Memorial Health Community Service Plan Update 2014-2017

-1. Mission Statement: The mission of Columbia Memorial Hospital is to provide our communities with safe, high quality, comprehensive health care services in a dignified and compassionate environment.
+1. Mission Statement: The mission of Columbia Memorial Health is to provide our communities with safe, high quality, comprehensive health care services in a dignified and compassionate environment.

 Columbia County is located in the northeastern region of the Mid-Hudson Valley of New York State.
 It is bordered on the north by Rensselaer County, on the south by Dutchess County, on the east by Berkshire County of the Commonwealth of Massachusetts and on the west by the Hudson River opposite Greene County.
 Columbia County comprises a total of 643 square miles or 411,520 acres.
 Based on the U.S. Census, Columbia County’s population is 63,096.
 Columbia County is basically rural in nature and includes the City of Hudson; 18 towns, including Ancram, Austerlitz, Canaan, Chatham, Claverack, Clermont, Copake, Gallatin, Germantown, Ghent, Greenport, Hillsdale, Kinderhook, Livingston, New Lebanon, Stockport, Stuyvesant and Taghkanic, and the four villages of Chatham, Valatie, Kinderhook and Philmont.